 |Product||Geographic Area||Resolution||Forecast Period|

-The national 'Access A' and especially the local area models are a revolutionary step forward in the resolution of weather models available to Australian amateur astronomers.
-In numerical resolution at least, they are 5-10 times better than what we previously had access to.
+The 'Access R' and especially the local area models are a revolutionary step forward in the resolution of weather models available to Australian amateur astronomers.
+In numerical resolution at least, they are 5-10 times better than what we had access to a few years ago.

 By way of comparison, until July 2010 the US GFS model ran at 0.5 degree (55km) resolution.
 Since July 2010, GFS now runs at 0.25 degree (27km) resolution in 3 hour steps out to 192 hours (8 days) and 12 hour steps up to 16 days ahead (but pretty sketchy in its usefulness beyond ~7 days).
 The enhanced resolution since July is pretty remarkable for a global model but for dynamic, low level cloud the Australian 'Access' models should have the edge.